Kozuxo/Katla_IOS_SwiftUi/README.md

 List of function:
 1. Start and Restart button
 2. Slider to change how many words to be guessed.
-3. Customizable nunmber of guesses
+3. Customizable number of guesses
 4. Cheat button
 5. Show the result of the board without leaking the answer